 The body is not the only thing that changes during menopause.
 Many women struggle with mental health disorders that are related to menopause.
 Depression and anxiety disorders are common for women in perimenopause and menopause for a variety of reasons.
-At FEM Women’s Wellness in Reno, NV, our therapists offer therapy and support for women undergoing mental health changes related to menopause.
+At FEM Women’s Wellness in Reno, NV, we offer therapy and support for women undergoing mental health changes related to menopause.

 Menopause is defined as the period when a women’s body stops producing estrogen and her menstrual cycles come to a halt.
 When 12 months of missed periods occur due to the stop of estrogen production, this is when menopause occurs.
 The changes in the hormone levels affect the body physically and can also impact the mind.